ndabAP/nuxt-express-example/README.md

-# Nuxt.js with Express.js example project
+# NOT MAINTAINED Nuxt.js with Express.js example project

 This is an example project investigating Nuxt.js.
 It's is a simple Markdown blog.